whatwg/participate.whatwg.org/README.md

 Start the server with `npm run start`.
 It will use the `PORT` environment variable if set, or 3000 as the default port otherwise.

+The above steps should automatically clone the [whatwg/sg](https://github.com/whatwg/sg) repository into the `sg/` subdirectory.
+If you need to update the repository at any time, run `npm run update-sg`.

 ### List of resources

 - `GET  /agreement`: the agreement form